 California is the top state in the US for residential solar.
 But one question remains for many homeowners – how much does solar actually cost?
-We’ve put together this guide to give you an idea of how much solar costs in your region of the state.
+We’ve put together this study to give you an idea of how much solar costs in your region of the state.

 Homeowners in California are installing solar on their homes at an unprecedented rate.
 Although the California solar market is growing every day, solar prices still remain somewhat of a mystery.
 That’s why we’ve done the research and compiled our Cost of Solar Index for California – to show homeowners what their neighbors are actually paying for solar power across the state.

 The size of a residential solar system depends on the amount of power you need, and on the size of your roof and amount of sunlight it receives.
-In areas where prices per kW are cheaper and there’s enough space, homeowners generally add as many panels as possible.
-Across California, the average system size of a solar panel system installed in 2015 was 5.5 kW.
-As you can see, the biggest installations on average occur in the Redding and Shasta/Cascades region (6.7 kW), while the smallest installations are in the Central Coast region (4.5 kW).
+In areas where prices per W are cheaper and there’s enough space, homeowners generally add as many panels as possible.
+Across California, the average system size of a solar panel system installed in the first six months of 2017 was 6.1 kW – a significant increase over the average 5.5 kW of 2015 and 5.8 kW of 2016.
+As you can see, the biggest installations on average occur in the Redding and Shasta/Cascades region (7.2 kW), while the smallest installations are in the San Francisco Bay region (5.1 kW).

-The graph above shows the average prices you can expect to pay per kilowatt (kW) for the different regions across the state.
-The price you pay per kilowatt varies slightly depending on your region, but the overall average price per kW in California is $3,395.
+The graph above shows the average prices you can expect to pay per watt (W) for the different regions across the state.
+The price you pay per kilowatt varies slightly depending on your region, but the overall average price per W in California is $3.09.
 This average is calculated after the federal incentive has been applied.
-The lowest price per kilowatt ($3,089) is in the Redding and Shasta/Cascades region while the highest ($3,603) is in the Central Coast region – interestingly, an exact reversal from the overall system costs.
+The lowest price per kilowatt in the first six months of 2017 was seen on the North Coast ($2.88) while the highest ($3.34) was seen in both the San Francisco Bay area as well as Sonoma / Napa /Solano Counties.